Timeline : Prehistory in the North East 10,000 BC to AD 43

 c700BC – Stanwick and Hill forts in north ‘Brigantia’

 Hill forts in the Tyne to Tees region include Shackleton Beacon near Heighington, Eston Nab on the hills overlooking the south side of the Tees Valley, Toft Hill near Bishop Auckland and possibly Maiden Castle near Durham City.
+There were likely others.

-The biggest and most significant hill fort in the whole Brigantes region is, however at Stanwick St John.
+The biggest and most significant ‘hill fort’ in the whole Brigantes region is, however at Stanwick St John.
 It is located only two miles south of the River Tees near Piercebridge and considered to be the late Iron Age capital of the Brigantes at the time of the Roman invasion.
 Stanwick is situated in a relatively low lying location and was likely more of a town and trading centre than a defended site.

 c700BC – Parisi – ‘Arras culture’ and ‘chariot burials’